• Skip to primary navigation

 If you object, you will remain a Class Member, and if you want to request a payment from the Settlement Funds, you also must file a claim by the deadlines, as described above.

-- A statement saying which Settlements you want to be excluded from in San Miguel Hospital Corp., d/b/a Alta Vista Regional Hospital v.
-Johnson & Johnson, No. 1:23-cv-00903;
+• A statement saying you want to be excluded from the Settlement in San Miguel Hospital Corp., d/b/a Alta Vista Regional Hospital v.
+David Sackler, et. al, No. 1:25-cv-01010;

-- A statement that you certify, under penalty of perjury, that in accordance with 28 U.S.C. § 1746, you are legally authorized to exclude yourself from the Settlement(s); and
+• A statement that you certify, under penalty of perjury, that in accordance with 28 U.S.C. § 1746, you are legally authorized to exclude yourself from the Settlement; and

 Notice and Claim Administrator